Accounting support

 in England

-– have a balance sheet result of no more than £3.26 million.
+2. A balance sheet total of no more than £3.26 million, are exempt from an audit.

 The procedure of reporting in England